SAP/ai-sdk-java/docs/blog/Introducing.md

 AiExecutionStatus status = deployment.getStatus();
 ```

-You can learn more about the SAP AI Core capabilities [here](https://github.com/SAP/ai-sdk-java/blob/main/docs/guides/AI_CORE_DEPLOYMENT.md).
+You can learn more about the SDK's capabilities for SAP AI Core [here](https://github.com/SAP/ai-sdk-java/blob/main/docs/guides/AI_CORE_DEPLOYMENT.md).

 ## Generative AI with Foundation Models and OpenAI